southbridgeio/redmine_activity_report/README.md

 ## Requirements

-'whenever' gem should be installed either locally or systemwide.
+`whenever` gem should be installed either locally or systemwide.

 Add the following line to the Gemfile.local file: